remyeltorro/celldetective/docs/source/measure.rst

 ---

 The measurement module takes both the segmentation masks and microscopy images as input.
 If the cells were tracked prior to measurement, the trajectory table is appended with new columns corresponding to the measurements.
-Otherwise a look-alike table is output by the module, without a ``TRACK_ID`` column (replaced with a ``ID`` column).
+Otherwise, a look-alike table is output by the module, without a ``TRACK_ID`` column (replaced with an ``ID`` column).

 Options
 -------